NamitaNahata/GigInsure/README.md

 The system is designed for a food delivery partner who:

-Relies on daily completed orders for income
+        1.Relies on daily completed orders for income

-Works across different areas with varying demand levels
+        2.Works across different areas with varying demand levels

-Is affected by real-world conditions such as rain, traffic, and heat
+        3.Is affected by real-world conditions such as rain, traffic, and heat

-Has no fixed salary or guaranteed earnings
+        4.Has no fixed salary or guaranteed earnings

+Core Problem

+        1.Delivery partners currently bear the full financial impact of these disruptions.
+Existing systems:

+        2.Do not compensate for real-time income loss

+        3.Focus only on traditional insurance models

+        4.Ignore frequent but lower-impact disruptions such as traffic and heat

+Requirement

+        1.There is a need for a system that:

+        2.Protects against major income disruptions

+        3.Accounts for both severe and frequent minor disruptions

+        4.Provides automated and timely compensation

+        5.Remains simple, transparent, and affordable

 ---